EternalBiscuit/nico-seiga-page-download/README.md

 # nico-seiga-page-download
-Download a page on a manga chapter
+Download a page on a manga chapter in Nico Nico Seiga.

 # Installation
 Install TamperMonkey